 If your doctor suspects a spinal tumor, you will likely undergo one or more of the following:

-- Complete physical and neurologic exam: Including a complete health history
+- Complete physical and neurologic exam, including a complete health history

-- Computerized Tomography (CT) scan/3-D imaging: An advanced, computer-assisted x-ray machine takes detailed pictures of the spine that can be used in surgical planning
+- Computerized Tomography (CT) scan/3-D imaging: An advanced, computer-assisted X-ray machine takes detailed pictures of the spine that can be used in surgical planning.

-- Nuclear medicine bone scan: A small amount of radioactive material is injected into a blood vessel, where it travels through the bloodstream to the bones.
+- Nuclear medicine bone scan: A small amount of radioactive material is injected into a blood vessel, and it travels through the bloodstream to the bones.
 This scan can show if cancer has spread to the bone.